WestheadJ/UoSJuniorPythonDeveloperAssessment/README.md

 > - You are free to add any additional fields you think are useful.

 ### Task 2 - REST API
+#### Brief:
 > Build a simple API on the data you loaded in Task 1.
 The API should have an endpoint that returns Customer and Order data for a single Customer, looked up by their customer id.

 ### Task 3 - ETL Script
+#### Brief:
-> Write a standalone script that could be run on a schedule (for example, as a batch job or scheduled task).
-This script should query the database you created in Task 1 directly and carry out the following steps:
+> Write a standalone script that could be run on a schedule (for example, as a batch job or scheduled task). <br/> This script should query the database you created in Task 1 directly and carry out the following steps:
 > - Extract - Query the database to retrieve all active customers along with their orders
 > - Transform - Concatenate the first name and surname fields into a single name field.
 Calculate a total value for each order (quantity × unit price)
 > - Export - Write the results to a CSV file saved in an output folder locally

 ## How to Run the Application
 This was developed using Python `3.10`, due to the dependencies make sure you are running Python version `3.9`or later for a smooth experience.
 Also make sure `pip` is fully updated.

 ### Setting up the Environment